Commercial Only Medium Risk

 The most expensive scenario: you sign a lease in an industrial or mixed-use space, you use some chemicals in your business, and environmental testing later reveals contamination.
 The landlord's position: your materials caused or contributed to the contamination; you're responsible.
 Your position: the contamination predates your tenancy.
 Without a Phase I Environmental Site Assessment (and potentially a Phase II) conducted before you sign, you have no baseline to prove what was there before you arrived.
 Without that baseline, your lease's hazardous materials clause — which makes you responsible for contamination 'caused by or resulting from Tenant's operations' — gives the landlord a colorable claim that any contamination found is yours.

-Get an Environmental Baseline Assessment Before Signing Any Industrial Lease
+An Environmental Baseline Assessment Is Standard Before Any Industrial Lease

-For any industrial, manufacturing, auto service, chemical processing, or heavy commercial use lease, commission a Phase I Environmental Site Assessment (ESA) from a qualified environmental consultant before signing.
+For any industrial, manufacturing, auto service, chemical processing, or heavy commercial use lease, a Phase I Environmental Site Assessment (ESA) from a qualified environmental consultant is the standard pre-signing step.
 A Phase I typically costs $2,000–$5,000 and takes 3–4 weeks.
 It reviews historical records, interviews, and site observations to identify 'recognized environmental conditions' — known or suspected contamination.
 If the Phase I identifies issues, a Phase II ($10,000–$50,000) tests soil and groundwater to characterize actual contamination.
 This baseline documentation protects you from being held responsible for contamination you didn't cause — and gives you information that may affect whether you sign the lease at all.

 Permitted Hazardous Materials Lists Limit Your Operations

 Hazardous materials clauses typically include a list of 'permitted hazardous materials' — chemicals and substances you're allowed to use in your operations — and require you to get landlord consent for anything not on the list.
 This can create operational problems as your business evolves and your material needs change.
 If your lease was written before you added a specific process or product line, the new materials may not be on the permitted list, requiring landlord consent before you can legally bring them on-site under your lease.
-Negotiate a broad permitted list that covers all your current materials and reasonable categories of similar materials (e.g., 'cleaning solvents in quantities of less than 55 gallons per product' rather than listing each specific solvent).
+A broad permitted list covering all current materials and reasonable categories of similar materials (e.g., 'cleaning solvents in quantities of less than 55 gallons per product' rather than listing each specific solvent) is the commonly negotiated fix.

 Cleanup Liability Provisions Must Distinguish Pre-Existing From Tenant-Caused Contamination